SvenVw/fdm/fdm-docs/docs/04-Getting started/042-Setup the FDM instance.md

 # The password used to authenticate with the PostgreSQL database server.
 Ensure this is stored securely and not exposed in version control.
 POSTGRES_PASSWORD=

+# Security Note:
+# 1. Never commit this .env file to version control
+# 2. Consider using a secrets management service in production
+# 3. Rotate credentials regularly
 ```

 ## Intialize the FDM Instance